 ELECTRICAL ENGINEERING PROGRAM OVERVIEW

 The first-year courses of the Electrical Engineering program will provide the students with grounding in engineering science fundamentals such as mathematics, physics, chemistry, computer science and the theory of electric circuits.
 The second year of the program introduces discrete mathematics, data structures and engineering algorithms, and electrical engineering core subjects such as analog and digital electronic circuits and systems.
 In the third year of the Electrical Engineering program, the emphasis will shift to advanced subjects such as communication systems, electromagnetics, microcomputer systems, electrical devices and systems, and control theory.
 The fourth year curriculum provides a wide range of technical elective courses.
-Students can further specialize in Digital Hardware Design, Communication Systems, Control Systems and Power Systems by selecting appropriate courses in the fourth year of the program.
-During this final year of the program, all students complete a mandatory group design project.
+Students can further specialize in Digital Hardware Design, Communication Systems, Signal Processing, Control Systems and Power Systems by selecting appropriate courses in the fourth year of the program.
+During this final year of the program, all students complete a mandatory group Design Project.

-FIRST YEAR: The objective of the first year transition program is to provide students, who may need more time to adapt to the demanding university curriculum, with an immediate opportunity to upgrade their Academic Standing.
+FIRST YEAR TRANSITION PROGRAM: The objective of the first year transition program is to provide students, who may need more time to adapt to the demanding university curriculum, with an immediate opportunity to upgrade their Academic Standing.
 In the second semester, Phase I of the transition program offers all first semester core courses: CHY 102, MTH 140, MTH 141, and PCS 211 in parallel to the second semester regular program courses.
 Students who have failed or are missing any one of these courses at the end of the first semester are required to upgrade their Academic Standing through enrolling in the transition program.
 During the condensed Spring term (May-July) Phase II of the transition program offers all second semester core courses: AER 222, BME 100, CHE 200, CHY 211, CPS 125, CVL 207, ELE 202, MEC 222, MTH 240, MTL 200, and PCS 125.
 These courses represent a repeat of the second semester regular program courses that were not taken by students enrolled in Phase I of the transition program.
 These courses will be offered subject to adequate enrolment.

 SECOND YEAR: The second year transition program is intended to help students who have failed or dropped the second year Fall courses MTH 312 and/or ELE 302 to stay in-phase with their classmates and still have a chance to be promoted to third year in the following academic year.
 This is accomplished by allowing such students to register in MTH 312 and/or ELE 302 in the Winter semester.
 The course MTH 312 will replace ELE 401 in the student's Winter timetable and ELE 302 will replace ELE 404.
 The student will then be able to take ELE 401 and/or ELE 404 in a condensed Spring/Summer semester (May-July).